DARMA-tasking/vt-tv/README.md

 - the object's home rank (where it originated)
 - whether the object is migratable or sentinel (stays on the same rank)

-`ObjectWork` holds information that may change as an object moves ranks or changes phase, such as:
+`ObjectWork` holds information that may change as an object changes rank or phase, such as:
-- the object's load
 - the object's attributes
 - the object's communications

 > [!TIP]
-> As discussed above, users should use the getters present in `Info` rather than directly calling these classes.
+> As discussed above, users should utilize the getters present in `Info` rather than directly calling these classes.

-[^1]: All natively-supported QOI for ranks and objects are in [`src/vt-tv/api/info.h`](https://github.com/DARMA-tasking/vt-tv/blob/master/src/vt-tv/api/info.h).
+[^1]: For a list of all natively-supported QOI for ranks and objects, see [`src/vt-tv/api/info.h`](https://github.com/DARMA-tasking/vt-tv/blob/master/src/vt-tv/api/info.h).